EN-IH-WDPT-JUN21/UrszulaF_Mushrooms_All/README.md

   <ol>
-     <li> Here you can add new animal to our database.
-Please send us photo via email.</li>
+     <li> Here you can add new animal to our database. </li>
+    <li> Please send us photo via email.
+In photo field write the name of the file you send. </li>
   </ol>

 ##### Animal details